Jennifer Lalor

+Jennifer Ann Nielsen (née Lalor; born September 5, 1974) is an American retired soccer midfielder who is an assistant coach for NJ/NY Gotham FC of the National Women's Soccer League (NWSL).
+She made 23 appearances for the United States national team from 1992 to 2001.

 Life

 Born in Chula Vista, California, Lalor attended Bonita Vista High School and helped the soccer team to two undefeated seasons and clinch two Metro League titles.
 She opted not to play high school soccer during her junior and senior years and instead played for the Southern California Blues club team.

 Santa Clara University

-Lalor attended Santa Clara University, where she played for the Broncos from 1992-1996.
+Lalor attended Santa Clara University, where she played for the Broncos from 1992 to 1996.
 In 1994, she led the team in assists with 20.
 She was named to the NSCAA All-American team in 1993, 1994 and 1996.
 Lalor played in two Final Fours with the Broncos and led the nation in assists in 1994 and 1996.
 She was a finalist for the Missouri Athletic Club Award and Hermann Trophy in 1993 and 1994.

 Lalor was the first player to ever receive a full scholarship for soccer to Santa Clara.
 She was inducted into the Santa Clara Hall of Fame in 2008.